sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_1.md

 ___

 #### SUPPLEMENTARY SEMESTER EXAMINATIONS – JULY/AUGUST 2018

 Using for loop, print of table of Celsius/Fahrenheit equivalences.
 Let c be the Celsius temperatures, ranging from 0 to 100.
 For each value of c, print the corresponding Fahrenheit temperature.

 ___

-a)Examine each of the following expressions.
+Examine each of the following expressions.
 Predict what the result would be?
 Explain what the type is for each expression.
 If an expression is illegal, explain why?
 ```
 i.
 10 / 5